Australia's 'DIY' pension funds ring regulatory alarm bells

 With banks reluctant to lend to non-core clients due to tighter regulatory capital rules, niche brokerage firms have stepped in by selling A$210 million of debt issued from four companies over the past 12 months.

-They included second-hand goods seller Cash Converters International (CCV.AX), child care centre operator G8 Education (GEM.AX), sugar miller Mackay Sugar and catering firm Silver Chef (SIV.AX).
+They included second-hand goods seller Cash Converters International, child care centre operator G8 Education , sugar miller Mackay Sugar and catering firm Silver Chef.

 This is only the beginning, according to fund managers who have been approached to buy these offers.